Tessa’s Recipe Rundown

 How to Cool Angel Food Cake

-This has got to be the STRANGEST part of baking this cake!
-It must be cooled UPSIDE DOWN.
+This has got to be the STRANGEST part of baking an Angel Food Cake!
+It must be cooled upside down.
 That’s right.
 Because we’re not using a nonstick pan or greasing the pan, the cake won’t fall out.
-This step is crucial to prevent the cake from collapsing when cooling.
-My pan has a center column that’s longer than the rim of the pan so it’s steady on its bottom.
-It also has those protruding ‘legs’ attached to the sides of the pan you can tilt to secure it when upside down if needed.
+This step is crucial to preventing the cake from collapsing when cooling.
+My pan has a center column that’s longer than the rim of the pan, so it’s steady on its bottom.
+It also has those protruding ‘legs’ attached to the sides of the pan, which you can tilt to secure it when upside down if needed.

 Tips for Removing Angel Food Cake from the Pan